core-wg/oscore/draft-ietf-core-object-security.md

 9. Add decrypted code, options and payload to the decrypted request.
 The Object-Security option is removed.

-10. The decrypted CoAP response is processed according to {{RFC7252}}
+10. The decrypted CoAP response is processed according to {{RFC7252}}.

-11. (Optional) In case any of the previous erroneous conditions apply: the client SHALL stop processing the response.
+11. In case any of the previous erroneous conditions apply: the client SHALL stop processing the response.

 An error condition occurring while processing a response in an observation does not cancel the observation.
 A client MUST NOT react to failure in step 7 by re-registering the observation immediately.